valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-m1.md

 ## Docker

 Installs and runs without issue.
-It is slower, however, on M2.
-For example, once started, the `ApiLogicServer welcome` command takes under a second, but 7-9 on M1.
+It is slower, however, on M1.
+For example, once started, the `ApiLogicServer welcome` command takes under a second on x86, but 7-9 on M1.

 ## Dev Install